Back

 8) Review of change

 After monitoring the change, review its effectiveness.
-Often we think we can implement a change, and it will work and not have to go through any further review process, but sometimes changes do not have their expected effect or can even cause more problems than they solve.
-Reviewing will help us to ensure that the change was indeed beneficial.
+Often, we think we can implement a change and it will work without going through any further review process, but sometimes changes do not have their expected effect or can even cause more problems than they solve.
+Reviewing will help us ensure that the change was indeed beneficial.

 Best practices include:

-• Keep track of whether the changes were done to specification and achieve the desired result.
+• Track whether the changes were made to specifications and achieve the desired result.

-• If a change has a negative impact, a decision needs to be made whether the costs of going back outweigh the benefits of leaving it as it is.
+• If a change has a negative impact, it must be decided whether the costs of reversing the change outweigh the benefits of keeping it as it is.

 9) Closure of change request

 Closure of the change request is done when no more modifications are necessary.
-Closure can be done by the project manager or another individual that can decide if the change has request has been completed.
+The project manager or another individual can decide if the change request has been completed.

 Best practices include:

-• Changes requests can also close when a rejection of the change occurs.
+• Change requests can also close when a rejection of the change occurs.

-• The individual that closed the change request will document and communicate their decision to close it with a final comment.
+• The individual who closed the change request will document and communicate their decision to close it with a final comment.

 How do you manage change control?

-The project manager manages the change control; they are responsible for communicating changes to the team, reviewing them, and later implementing them.
+The project manager manages change control.
+They are responsible for communicating changes to the team, reviewing them, and later implementing them.
 They should also take care of all documentation involved with change requests.

 The project manager can divide implementation into action items assigned to different team members.
 They will keep track of the person making the changes to ensure the plan’s progress.
 Another job for the project manager is monitoring the changes’ effectiveness and documenting if things do not go according to plan.